 I would see some of them again when I came back in September.

 I was looking forward to this September trip.
-My husband Bill would be coming with me.
-We were joined by our 6 month old Cardigan Welsh Corgi, Archer.
 The weather in September can be just about everything you can think of.
 Cold, hot, raining, dry, you just never know what you will get at 8,500 feet.
 Unfortunately for us we got cold, rain and snow.
 We arrived on the mountain just in time to get our tent pitched and eat a quick dinner before it got dark.
 Bolder and his band were close by.

 The next morning it snowed, enough to cover the ground a little, but it was gone by noon.
 There were no horses to be seen.
 We spent several hours hiking around.
 Still no horses.